Tips for Dealing with Urinary Incontinence (For Men)

 - Continuous Incontinence: A complete lack of control of urine flow.

-You may have one or more types of UI.
+You may have one or more types of UI (also called mixed incontinence).
 UI can be a problem that happens right after treatment, or it can happen years after therapy.

 What can I do about UI?

-There are things you can do to improve your bladder health and strengthen the muscles in your pelvic floor (the muscles and supportive tissue found below the bladder).
+There are things you can do to improve your bladder health and to make your pelvic floor muscles (the muscles below your bladder) stronger.

 - Make a bathroom schedule.
-Urination often happens every 3-4 hours.
+Most people have to urinate every 3 to 4 hours.
 Set times to go to the bathroom to help re-train your bladder.

-- Make time for a bathroom stop before leaving the house, getting in the car, or going to bed, even if you don’t feel like you need it.
+- Make time for a bathroom stop before leaving the house, getting in the car, or going to bed.

 - Limit how much caffeine, alcohol, carbonated drinks, and spicy foods you take in.
-These can irritate the bladder, leading to UI.
+These can irritate your bladder.

-- Try not to drink large amounts of fluids before going somewhere if you will not have easy access to a bathroom.
+- You may not want to drink a large amount of fluids before going somewhere if you will not have access to a bathroom.
+But it is important to avoid dehydration.
+Talk to your provider before decreasing the amount of fluid you drink.

 - You can do this exercise anywhere, only you will know you’re doing it.
 You may not feel your bladder control improve for 3 to 6 weeks, so be patient.